 As far back as the early 1920s, spring practices ended with an intra-squad game that fans could attend.
 Sometimes it was the Reds vs. the Blues.
 Sometimes it was the Yales vs. the Harvards or Army vs. Navy.
 Sometimes there was no game at all, depending on the coach’s druthers, wartime constraints or fickle weather.

 The earliest spring game HuskerMax has been able to find was in 1922, when Fred Dawson was starting his second season as head coach.
 In hyperbolic fashion, the Daily Nebraskan previewed it as a “battle royal” and “one of the biggest events of the year.”
 Of interest to Husker historians is that the headline called it the “first spring football game” at Nebraska — but that point was never revisited in the article.
-(We do know a planned 1915 game didn’t pan out, and this 1906 game was a different animal.)
+(We do know a planned 1915 game didn’t pan out, and this 1906 game was a different creature.)